SethFalco/elypiai/README.md

 ## Interested in other web service wrappers?

 There are countless web services, and countless Java wrappers available for them.
-If you liked this project, you may be interested in some of these packages maintained by other developers too:
+If you liked this project, you may be interested in some of these packages maintained by others too:

 * [JDA (Java Discord API)](https://github.com/discord-jda/JDA) — Discord
 * [GitLab4J](https://github.com/gitlab4j/gitlab4j-api) ­— GitLab